treefrogframework/treefrog-framework/docs/user-guide/en/view/otama-template-system.md

 ## Erasing the Tag

-You can keep a content and erase a start-tag and an end-tag only.
+You can keep a content and erase a start-tag and an end-tag only.<br>
+For example, when using a layout, the \<html> tag is outputted by the layout file side, so you don't need to output it anymore on the template side, but leave the \<html> tag on the template side if you want your layout have based on HTML. <br>
 Suppose you wrote the following to the template.

 ```html